 Private placement portfolio investments primarily consist of direct or secondary purchases of interest-bearing debt securities in companies that are generally larger in size than the LMM companies included in our LMM portfolio.
-As of March 31, 2013, all of our privately placed portfolio debt investments were secured by first priority liens.
+As of June 30, 2013, our privately placed portfolio was completely comprised of debt investments secured by first priority liens.